 Dry skin is a skin type.
-It produces less sebum than others and lacks the natural oils that form the natural barrier and keep skin smooth, supple, moisturized and protected.
+It produces less sebum and lacks the natural oils that form a protective barrier, keeping skin smooth, supple and protected.
 Dehydrated skin lacks water, not oil.
-And it can happen to any skin type from extra dry to oily and acne-prone.
+And it can happen to any skin type from extra-dry to oily and acne-prone.
 Skin can be blemished AND parched.
 And yes, you can have the double whammy of dry and dehydrated skin at the same time.
 What causes it?
-Air-con, central heating, exercise, sun, wind, dry air, caffeine, alcohol, and too-hot showers are the usual culprits.
+Air-con, central heating, sun, wind, dry air, alcohol, and too-hot showers are the usual culprits.

 Think your skin might be dry?
 Brush your hand lightly over your arm.
 Does it feel rough and uneven, or look flaky?
 If the answer’s yes you have dry skin, which often feels tight after cleansing, gets itchy, and is prone to chapping and cracking in cold weather.